keithort/VerticalLatency/data/pages/resume.md

 _Achievements_

 - Migrated components on Pro to Client and converted them to TypeScript
-- Architected 2 new platforms based on React with TypeScript
+- Architected 2 new applications based on React with TypeScript

 ### Digitec Interactive, Orlando, FL — _Senior Software Developer_